-This project of work is currently on show at The Heong Gallery in Cambridge, UK.
-HALFBOY runs until 6 February 2019.
+This project of work was originally exhibited at The Heong Gallery in Cambridge, UK from November 2018 until February 2019.

 In conversation with Stuart Pearson Wright